Discovery and development of dipeptidyl peptidase-4 inhibitors: Chemical stability

-Fig.5: Trans-rotamers are more stable then cis-rotamers.
+Fig.5: Trans-rotamers are more stable than cis-rotamers.
 Cis-rotamers undergo intramolecular cyclization.

 In general, DPP-4 inhibitors are not very stable compounds.
 Therefore, many researchers focus on enhancing the stability for cyanopyrrolidines.
 The most widespread technique to improve chemical stability is to incorporate a steric bulk.
 The two cyanopyrrolidines that have been most pronounced, vildagliptin and saxagliptin, were created in this manner.
 K579 is a DPP-4 inhibitor discovered by researchers at Kyowa Hakko Kyogo.
 It had improved not only chemical stability but also a longer-lasting action.
 That long-lasting action was most likely due to slow dissociation of the enzyme-inhibitor complex and an active oxide metabolite that undergoes enterohepatic circulation.
 The discovery of the active oxide was in fact a big breakthrough as it led to the development of vildagliptin and saxagliptin.
 One major problem in DPP-4 inhibitor stability is intramolecular cyclization.
 The precondition for the intramolecular cyclization is the conversion of the trans-rotamer, which is the DPP-4 binding rotamer (Figure 5).
 Thus, preventing this conversion will increase stability.
 This prevention was successful when incorporating an amide group into a ring, creating a compound that kept the DPP-4 inhibitory activity that, did not undergo the intramolecular cyclization and was even more selective over different DPP enzymes.
 It has also been reported that a cyanoazetidine in the P1 position and a β-amino acid in the P2 position increased stability.